Saturday, June 26, 2021

 Kelloggs can be found throughout the cemetery, not surprisingly.
 The founder of the Kellogg company, Will Keith Kellogg, has his family plot within a black wrought iron fence.

-We found these unique table gravestones with a sweet sentiment carved into one of them.
+We found these table gravestones with a sweet sentiment carved into one of them.

 A large scroll tops the stone for the Deshon family.